-While I would agree with most people — including the manager that says “it’s not my job” — that intrinsic motivation is most effective for true long-term behavior change, I feel that simply throwing up one’s hands and shirking any responsibility for motivating employees on this premise is simply wrong for many reasons:
+While I would agree with most people — including the leader that says “it’s not my job” — that intrinsic motivation is most effective for true long-term behavior change, I feel that simply throwing up one's hands and shirking any responsibility for motivating employees on this premise is simply wrong for many reasons:

 - What motivates us intrinsically is often linked to extrinsic motivators.
 Most of us are proud of accomplishing something, especially when that something was particularly challenging.
 While sometimes that pride is simply an internal feeling, often it’s accentuated by recognition by a friend, a colleague, … or a boss.

 - Often what we have to do (stay late, rework the report, collaborate with someone who is notorious for not carrying their share of the workload) is something we don’t want to do.
 Having a leader who recognizes the effort made — at some emotional cost or sacrifice — eases the pain.

 - Sometimes intrinsic motivators — learning something new, solving a problem, accomplishing a goal — are relatively independent of the subject.
 Effective leaders know how to harness an individual’s intrinsic motivators in the context of the work to be done.

 As Frederick Herzberg, motivation researcher, explains, “true motivation comes from achievement, personal development, job satisfaction, and recognition.”
 As leaders, we can set up the environment that drives the first three and we can directly provide the last one.

 If I Recognize Them, They’ll Just Want/Expect More